deencat/intelcryptobot-v2/.documentation/IntelCryptoBot - Project Management Document.md

 - Make all components responsive within desktop parameters
 - Ensure all UI elements are accessible
 - Add comprehensive Playwright tests for each new feature
-- Terminate lingering Playwright report server processes before running tests
+- Use the `npm run test:safe` script to ensure clean test execution
 - Fix problems reported in the IDE problem window immediately
 - Keep the project management document updated

 ## Next Steps
-1. Fix Playwright test failures to ensure proper regression testing
-2. Implement detailed Settings/Configuration area with form controls
+1. Implement detailed Settings/Configuration area with form controls
-3. Ensure responsive design for desktop usage
+2. Ensure responsive design for desktop usage
-4. Perform accessibility audit and fix any issues
+3. Perform accessibility audit and fix any issues